Man killed by Chicago police ran away, reached for waist

 Four protesters were arrested in the clash, and some police officers suffered minor injuries.
 Two squad cars also were damaged.

+It's not fully clear why officers initially approached Augustus.
+On Saturday, patrol chief Fred Waller said officers patrolling on foot tried to question Augustus over a "bulge around his waistband" that suggested he was armed.

-The video, which lacks sound, shows four officers approaching Augustus outside a store on the city's South Side.
+The video, which lacks sound, shows four officers approaching Augustus on Saturday outside a store on the city's South Side.
 An officer points to Augustus' waist and he backs away.
-Three officers try to grab his arms and he tries to get away, backing into a police cruiser as his shirt flies up and shows the gun.
+Three officers try to grab his arms and he tries to get away, backing into a police cruiser as his shirt flies up, showing the gun.

 Augustus then runs away and into the street as a police SUV drives up.
 He spins and darts between the SUV and the police cruiser as he reaches toward his waist.

-A resident of the area, Gloria Rainge, told the Chicago Sun-Times that Augustus, known in the Grand Crossing neighbourhood as “Snoop,” worked at a barbershop and had a 5-year-old daughter.
+Gloria Rainge, who lives in the area, told the Chicago Sun-Times that Augustus -- known in the Grand Crossing neighbourhood as "Snoop" -- worked at a barbershop and had a 5-year-old daughter.

-The Rev. Jesse Jackson called the shooting a tragedy and said in a statement that it's a blessing Augustus didn't bring the girl with him Saturday, as he's known to do.
+The Rev. Jesse Jackson called the shooting a tragedy and said in a statement that it's a blessing Augustus didn't have his daughter with him Saturday.

-Officers patrolling on foot tried to question the man over a “bulge around his waistband” that suggested he was armed, patrol chief Fred Waller has told reporters.

-The Civilian Office of Police Accountability, which investigates officer-involved shootings, said it was analyzing the video and asking anyone who may have captured cellphone footage to share it with the agency.
+The Civilian Office of Police Accountability, which investigates shootings involving officers, said it was analyzing the video and asking anyone who may have captured cellphone footage to share it with the agency.

 It was at least the third time in the last two weeks that a Chicago police officer shot someone.